AnoopAlias/AUTOM8N/docs/simpler_resource_control.rst

 ::

-  systemd-cgls    # You will see a slice named aftereach reseller
+  systemd-cgls    # You will see a slice named after each reseller